edwin3v3/Code-Challenge-1/README.md

 + Mobile Money Estimator

 ### Why the Javascript Code Challenge
-The reason behind the code challenge is to practice with javascript and also to provide more practice with the github platform.
+The reason behind the code challenge is to practice with javascript and also to provide more hands on understanding of the github platform.
 The areas of javascript practice are:
 + Javascript variable declaration
 + Javascript artithmetic operators
 + Javascript control structures